nana0211/mini-SPACE-Experiment-Instructions-/README.md

 ![Exporting Week 3 Data](pics/image-week1-8.png)
 ![Exporting Data](pics/image-week1-10.png)

-### 5. Finish the questionnaire with the link below:
+### 5. Again, Finish the questionnaire with the link below:
 https://secfht.qualtrics.com/jfe/form/SV_9SRH9IYsAv0gtCK

 For each week, you have to choose your week number properly.
 (For example, Week 1 you choose 1.
 Week 2 you choose 2.
 Week 3 you choose 3.)